arrow-kt/arrow-website/content/docs/learn/coroutines/concurrency-primitives.md

 # Concurrency primitives

-These types are not usually found in application code, but provide important foundation blocks for larger patterns.
-They are also useful during testing, to simulate synchronization between different systems.
+These types are not usually found in application code, but provide essential foundation blocks for larger patterns.
+They are also helpful during testing to simulate synchronization between different systems.

 :::info Multiplatform-ready

 The Arrow Fx library is Multiplatform-ready, so you can use it in all of your [KMP](https://kotlinlang.org/docs/multiplatform.html) projects.
-In most cases the API provided by Arrow Fx follows the one for similar concepts in the JVM.
+In most cases, the API provided by Arrow Fx follows the one for similar concepts in the JVM.

 :::